bytes7bytes7/mapster/README.md

 `Mapster` has 9 `map` methods: `map1`, `map2`, ... , `map9`.
 All of them get source objects and
 then `To<YourResultType>()`.

-You can pass source objects to `Mapster`'s `map` methods in any order.
+You can pass source objects to `Mapster`'s `map` methods `IN ANY ORDER`.
 You do not need to check the order of input objects in signature of certain `Mapper` every time. `Mapster` is smart enough to find a proper `Mapper`.

 ```dart